dsteinberg/libcluster/README.txt

       with

       CC=gcc-4.x CXX=g++-4.x cmake ..

-   3) Built the Matlab interface using the above instructions, but changed the 'compiler' string in MakeFile.m to 'CXX=g++-4.x CC=g++-4.x LD=g++-4.x'
+   3) rebuild the mex interface.

- - If you are issued with a warning something along the lines of:
+ - If you are issued with a warning/error something along the lines of:

     ???
 Invalid MEX-file '.../vdpcluster_mex.mexa64':
     /../sys/os/glnxa64/libstdc++.so.6: version `GLIBCXX_3.4.11' not found